A-T-Kristensen/srsLTE/README.md

 > - To install a smartcard on Linux, simply run `sudo apt install pcscd` (follow [this](http://wiki.infonotary.com/index.php/Installation_of_smart_card_reader_and_smart_card_drivers_in_Linux) if you run into issues)
 > - To make sure that the PC/SC reader is recognized, run `pcsc_scan`.
 To install it, run `sudo apt install pcsc-tools`

-- Plug in the **Swisscom SIM card** (with [PIN deactivated](https://support.myxplora.com/hc/en-gb/articles/360003363353-How-to-deactivate-the-PIN-code-of-your-SIM-card)) in the PC/SC reader
+- Plug in the **SIM card** (with [PIN deactivated](https://support.myxplora.com/hc/en-gb/articles/360003363353-How-to-deactivate-the-PIN-code-of-your-SIM-card)) in the PC/SC reader
-> It has to be a Swisscom SIM card, as we want to connect to a Swisscom eNodeB.
-If it isn't a Swisscom SIM card, the SIM's IMSI won't be found in the Swisscom HSS, and the connection won't be allowed.
+> It has to be a SIM card allowing you to connect to the eNodeB that you want to connect to.
+If you're unsure of whether you can connect to the expected eNodeB, first try with a phone.

 - Go to `srsue/` and run
 	```